connexcs/docs/docs/customer-portal/cp-dashboard.md

      For billing purposes, consider the data found in the Customer Summary section as valid.
 Although the same information might be at other locations, you shouldn't use it for billing.

 [cp-dash]: /customer-portal/img/cp-dash.png "Top of Page"

+## Internal Number Block

+Internal Number Block to define the range of numbers a Customer can use for setting up SIP Extensions.

+### Why Define Internal Number Blocks?

+Within each Account are multiple Customers, each will likely have more than one Contact.

+SIP Extensions are unique for the Account, not for individual Customers.

+Without defined Internal Number Blocks, there is the risk of a Contact attempting to use an extension that's already in use by another Customer or Contact.

+With Internal Number Blocks defined, each Customer will have a predetermined list of Usernames to select for SIP Authentication.